 In addition, you need to have done the character work necessary to ensure that on the first day of NaNo, you already knew who your protagonist was, what she wanted, and what she actually needed.
 You should also have crafted a beat sheet identifying all the major plot points in your narrative, and maybe even expanded some of them out into longer paragraphs or partial scenes.

 If you didn't do this work before November 1, you were all but doomed to failure before you even began.
-These activities are the mandatory grunt work of writer's craft and they cannot be ignored.
+These activities are the mandatory grunt work of a writer's craft and they cannot be ignored.

 3. You lacked personalized accountability and motivation